 Official WATL Marker – 1 of each color

 The final steps are fairly easy from here out!
-All you need to do is add the target boards and draw your target into the boards!
+All you need to do is draw your target onto the boards!
 Make sure to follow the rules on height measurements for WATL targets you can find here in Section H of the rules page.
 When complete the target board should look like the below diagram.

 You can also check out this video on how to use those tools below: